HybridEidolon/psuseed/README.md

 - Arbitrary resolution support.
 4K!
 - Disable minimap for non-1280x720 (otherwise it bugs)
 - Override server hostname and ports (for you sneaky server devs)
+- Dynamic filename hash recovery.
+See below for instructions.

+### Configuring

+Edit the `psuseed.toml` file and change the options as you desire.

+### Using unhashed DATA file names

+This is an experimental feature that is _mostly_ stable.
+It will hook the file name hashing function and instead return the actual name that the client is searching for.
+If you set the `hashed_names_path`, the plugin will first check that the real name's file exists in your DATA directory.
+If the file doesn't exist, it will copy the hashed file into your DATA directory under its new name and resume.

+The file copying is a blocking procedure and will incur significant load times and lag at first, but will progressively get better as you continue to play. **In particular, the initial startup will be very very slow, as the sound files are >400mb a piece.** Please make sure to let it complete the copying procedure and **exit the game naturally whenever possible.**

+You can also find a list of files online and pre-copy all of them to the original names yourself to relieve a lot of the initial build up time.

 ## Development